elixir-lang/elixir/lib/elixir/pages/Writing Documentation.md

   * Move the private function to a module with `@moduledoc false`, like `MyApp.Hidden`, ensuring the function won't be accidentally exposed or imported.
 In fact, you can use `@moduledoc false` to hide a whole module and still document each function with `@doc`.
 Tools will still ignore the module.

   * Start the function name with underscores, for example, `__add__/2`, and add `@doc false`.
 The compiler does not import functions with underscore and the underscore will tell users to be wary of using it.

-## Function Arguments

-When documenting a function, argument names are inferred by the compiler.
-This can be changed by specifying your preferred argument name.
-For example:

-    def size(%HashDict{size: size}) do
-      size
-    end

-The compiler will infer this argument as `hash_dict`, whereas if you'd prefer it to be, for instance, `dict`, you can write it as so:

-    def size(%HashDict{size: size} = _dict) do
-      size
-    end

 ## Documentation != Comments